An Irish nurse has spoken about her friendship with the late Princess Diana and said that the princess told her to never lose her accent.

 She said: “One day, as she was walking, we asked her something about William and Harry, and she looked back at me and said, ‘Don’t ever lose the accent’.”

-Michelle has a private collection of 400 photographs from 1990-97 – 24 of which are currently on display at the Gallic Kitchen at Bramley in Abbeyleix, Co Laois.
+Michelle has a private collection of 400 photographs from 1990-97, which she recently put on display at the Gallic Kitchen at Bramley in Abbeyleix, Co Laois.